The Circuitry

 Waymo Recalls Software After Robotaxi Drives on Flooded Road

-Waymo is recalling autonomous driving software after an unoccupied robotaxi proceeded at reduced speed through a flooded roadway, impacting 3,791 vehicles on its fifth and sixth generation systems.
+Waymo is recalling autonomous driving software after an unoccupied robotaxi proceeded at reduced speed through a flooded roadway, impacting approximately 3,791 vehicles on its fifth and sixth generation systems.
 The action marks the first recall for the sixth-generation technology as the company prepares to expand into East Coast cities with more extreme weather.

 Source:The Verge